-As of December 31, 2023, the District had the following investments and maturities:
+As of December 31, 2024, the District had the following investments and maturities:

 Maturities in Years

 Fund and Less Than

 Investment Type Fair Value 1 1-5 6-10

 GENERAL FUND

-Texas CLASS \$ 104,932 \$ 104,932 \$ -0- \$ -0-
+Texas CLASS \$ 402,177 \$ 402,177 \$ -0- \$ -0-

 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-The District manages credit risk by investing in certificates of deposit with balances below FDIC coverage.
+At December 31, 2024, the District's investments in Texas CLASS were rated AAAm by Standard and Poor's.

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The District manages interest rate risk by investing in certificates of deposit with maturities of approximately one year or less.
+The District considers the investments in Texas CLASS to have maturities of less than one year due to the fact the share positions can usually be redeemed each day at the discretion of the District.